allisonmcw/CSE201_Group-8/Documentation_with_Instructions.md

 # PLEASE CONTACT US IMMEDIATELY IF THE PROGRAM CANNOT READ IN THE FILES
 There might be some errors around the file path.
-<br>Essentially, we have fixed this by putting everything in the src folder.
-Call the file using src/filepath.